luosz/volume-renderer/README.md

 Volume Renderer is a simple volume rendering program based on VTK and Qt.
 Widgets from CTK (www.commontk.org) are used to display property of volume data.

 **2015-09-14 Update: This project is successfully built with CMake 3.3, VTK 6.3, Qt 5.5 and Visual Studio 2013.
-The CTK widgets included in this project is only a subset of the CTK library downloaded from https://github.com/commontk/CTK on 14 September 2015. **
+The CTK widgets in this project are downloaded from https://github.com/commontk/CTK on 14 September 2015. **

 You might be interested in my article on volume rendering and VTK (in Chinese) http://blog.csdn.net/winark/article/details/9069579